-Victims and witnesses are placed at the heart of the criminal justice system and have access to clear pathways of support.
+We will protect vulnerable people and ensure victims and witnesses are placed at the heart of the criminal justice system, commissioning services to support them.

 Police and Crime Commissioners are responsible for commissioning local support services for all victims of crime.
 The Ministry of Justice provides Commissioners with a grant each year to enable services which best meet the needs of local victims of crime to be funded.

-The Commissioner has a statutory duty to ensure an ‘effective and efficient criminal justice system’ and is committed to championing the needs of victims within the system.
-The Commissioner has responsibility for commissioning these services so that they are easy to access, cost effective and responsive to the changing needs of the victim.
-Details of support services funded through commissioning can be found here.
+The Commissioner has a statutory duty to ensure an ‘effective and efficient criminal justice system’ and is committed to championing the needs of victims and witnesses within the system.